B-UMMI/chewBBACA/README.md

 ----------

-## 2. Allele call using the schema
+## 2. Allele call using the wgMLST schema

-The AlleleCall function is to be used on a schema downloaded from the nomenclature server.
-Local alleles will be present both on the fastas from the schema and the profile results with an *.

 Then run is the following:

-`chewie_ns AlleleCall -i ./genomes/ -g genes/ -o OutPrefix --cpu 3 `
+`chewBBACA.py AlleleCall -i ./genomes/ -g genes/ -o OutPrefix --cpu 3 `

 **Parameters**

 `-i` Folder containing the query genomes.
 Alternatively a file containing the list with the full path of the location of the query genomes.
 `-g` Folder containing the reference genes of the schema.
 Alternatively a file containing the list with the full path of the location of the reference genes.